Is Israel safe? The short answer is yes, most of the time.

 Food Quality in Israel

-Israeli cuisine is essentially Arabic food so expect plenty of delicious falafels, filling shawarmas, fragrant tabbouleh, and delicious marinated meats.
+Israeli cuisine is essentially Arabic food.
+Expect plenty of delicious falafels, filling shawarmas, fragrant tabbouleh, and delicious marinated meats.

 Is it Safe to Drink the Water in Israel?

-Officially you can drink the water in Israel, however, it can still give you an upset stomach if you are not used to it.
-I would recommend that you stick to drinking mineral water to be safe.
-Alternatively, you can carry a filter to purify tap water yourself.
+Officially you can drink the water in Israel.
+However, it can still give you an upset stomach if you are not used to it.

 Is Jerusalem Safe?

-Jerusalem can often feel slightly more tense than the rest of the country.
+Jerusalem can often feel slightly tenser than the rest of the country.
 This beautiful ancient city is a place of extreme importance for people of various religions.
 Here, Jews, Muslims, and Christians live in close proximity to each other.

 Most of the time, everything is fine, but occasionally there are clashes.
 As such, you will see a higher level of military presence in Jerusalem.